1 Principles topenlarge

 Illustration showing the final osteosynthesis with the figure-of-eight configuration.

 Pearl: correct wire-tightening technique

 Loosely prepare the wire twist ensuring that each end of the wire spirals equally - the twist should not comprise one spiral around a straight wire.

 To tighten the wires in this fashion, pull away from the patella as the wires are twisted.

-The wires should be twisted at least 5 times so as to prevent fixation failure.
-When stainless steel wires tighten they will loose the surface sheen and if tightened further the wire may break.
+The wires should be twisted at least 5 times to prevent fixation failure.
+When stainless steel wires tighten they will lose the surface sheen and if tightened further the wire may break.

 Care should be taken finally to position the twisted wire into deeper soft-tissue muscle layers, if possible.